cuongndc9/graphql-google-pubsub/README.md

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "I have not failed.
-I've just found 10,000 ways that won't work." - Thomas A. Edison
+> "We may encounter many defeats but we must not be defeated." - Maya Angelou
 <!-- INSPIRATIONAL_QUOTE_END -->